Littleor/Littleor/README.md

 ### Hi there 👋  This is Dengming Zhang
+> **I am seeking PhD opportunities for Fall 2026.
+Any information is appreciated. 🙏**

 - 😀 I’m a second-year master student at [Zhejiang University](https://www.zju.edu.cn/).
 - 🏆 My current research interests focus on **Multimodal LLM** and **Affective Computing**.
 At the same time, I have researched on the **AIGC**, **Meta-learning** and **HCI** on the side.
 The publications are available at my [homepage](https://littleor.github.io/).